TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Bullet destruction remnants
+	- Simplest solution: spawn some particles
+		- Pro: lots of already implemented control over spawning offsets and rotations
+		- Pro: less of things to do in physics

 - Simple rect node classes for automatic positioning of scene elements from code
 	- Simple struct, cascade nodes, some state?
 	- Can later create entities from nodes returned at some point